ibm-cloud-docs/BlockStorage/BlockStorageFAQ.md

 ## Will I be able to achieve more throughput if I used a faster Ethernet connection?
 Throughput limits are set at a per-volume/LUN level so using a faster Ethernet connection will not increase that set limit.
 However, with a slower Ethernet connection, your bandwidth can be a potential bottleneck.

+## Will firewalls/security groups impact performance?
+We recommend running storage traffic on a vlan which bypasses the firewall as a best practice.
+Running storage traffic through software firewalls will increase latency and adversely affect storage performance.